 Raglan is not just a surfer’s paradise – there are plenty of things to do in Raglan for everyone, even people like me who think they are too old to surf.
+And I promise you, every surfer I met has assured me I am never too old to surf.

-Whether you’re looking to catch some waves or simply take in the stunning natural scenery, this charming coastal town on New Zealand’s North Island is the perfect destination for adventure seekers and relaxation enthusiasts alike.
+Whether you’re looking to catch some waves or take in the stunning natural scenery, this charming coastal town on New Zealand’s North Island is the perfect destination for adventure seekers and relaxation enthusiasts alike.

 I instantly felt at home in Raglan.
 A strong sense of déjà vu, it reminded me of a surfing town I lived in long ago.
-A laid-back bohemian lifestyle and an artistic vibe were encapsulated by steep rolling hills, sparkling waters, and crashing waves.
-Raglan is one of New Zealand’s famous surfing spots.
-Yet, we found plenty of other things to do in Raglan.

 We spent our time strolling along on the beach, hiking, enjoying several of the walks in Raglan, dining, and drinking coffee.